mcrowson/vpn_on_demand/README.md

 <img src="images/webhook.png" width="700px">

-When your new number recieves a text, it will send a POST request to the API we have deployed.
+When your new number receives a text, it will send a POST request to the API we have deployed.

 That's it!
 Try sending some texts to the Twilio phone number with "VPN on" and "VPN off" to make sure it works.